• Website Testing

 OVERVIEW

-A test plan is a precious written document that describes the testing strategy for a software or hardware project.
-It is a document that outlines the scope of testing, the resources needed, the test environment, and the test cases that will be executed.
-Its purpose is to ensure that the testing process is thorough and complete and that all necessary tests are conducted systematically and coordinated.
+A test plan is a crucial written document that describes the testing strategy for a software or hardware project to ensure its functionality and reliability.
+It outlines the scope of testing, resources needed, the test environment, and the test cases that will be executed.
+It aims to ensure the systematic and coordinated execution of all necessary tests, thoroughly examining the product's functionality, reliability, and adherence to requirements.

 What is a Test Plan?